exceljs/exceljs/README.md

 // This method finds and returns the first worksheet that exists, regardless of its id const firstWorksheet = workbook.getFirstWorksheet();

+// get the first visible worksheet (skips hidden and veryHidden sheets)
+// This method finds and returns the first worksheet with state === 'visible' const firstVisibleWorksheet = workbook.getFirstVisibleWorksheet();

 // access by `worksheets` array: workbook.worksheets[0]; //the first one;